 The Group is committed to a policy of responsible investment that includes due consideration of Environmental, Social and Governance (ESG) factors through the lifecycle of investments, from pre-screening to exit in alignment with the UN Sustainable Development Goals (UN SDGs) and the UN Principles for Responsible Investment (PRI) (to which Molten Ventures became a signatory in 2019).
 Overall responsibility for the Company's ESG goals and activties sits with the Board, which has been delegated to the ESG Committee (formed February 2022) which is chaired by Non-Executive Director, Gervaise Slowey.

-We aim to use our platform in venture capital to encourage and promote our values and ESG considerations in developing best-in class technology companies and achieving strong returns for our investors.
-A portion of the bonus entitlement of all employees, including the executive directors, is directly linked to ESG risks and performance through the attainment of ESG-specific KPI's, a summary of which are included in the Molten Ventures Annual Report.
+Molten Ventures aims to use its platform in venture capital to encourage and promote our values and ESG considerations in developing best-in class technology companies and achieving strong returns for investors.
+A portion of the bonus entitlement of all employees, including the executive directors, is directly linked to ESG risks and performance through the attainment of ESG-specific KPIs, a summary of which is included in the Molten Ventures Annual Report.

 14. Form of investment

 Investments are expected to be mainly in the form of equity, although investments may be by way of debt, convertible securities or investments in specific projects.
 In the case of equity investments, Molten Ventures typically takes positions (with suitable minority protection rights where appropriate) in unquoted companies.
 Molten Ventures (acting through relevant Group entity/entities) is an active investor, often taking a board position on the investee company.